-My interest in Vintage Computers, all started about 4 years ago, when we moved into this Retirement Village.
+My interest in vintage computers, all started about 7 years ago when we first moved into this Retirement Village.

-my course at University, that I first got introduced to them - Mini (networked) Computers.
+my course at University, that I first got introduced to the - Mini (networked) Computers.

-I remember buying my first Home (Micro) Computer back in the early 1980’s.
+and Mainframes.
+I remember buying my first home (Micro) computer back in the early 1980s.
 It was a Dick Smith System-80 system with the keyboard and

-cassette tape save/load drive, built-in.
-This Computer had a separate, external, power adapter.
+cassette tape saves/load drive, built-in.
+This computer had a separate, external, power adapter.
 For a monitor, you used any T.V connected via

-I have, over the last 4 years, collected a total of about 10 individual, Vintage, home Computers.
+I have, over the last 4 years, collected a total of about 10 individuals, vintage, home computers.

-These include an Apple IIGS (1.25MB RAM 16Bit) system without its monitor; an Atari STe 520 (4MB RAM 16/32Bit) system with its original colour monitor;
+These include an Apple IIGS (1.25MB RAM 16Bit) system without its monitor; an Atari Ste 520 (4MB RAM 16/32Bit) system with its original RGB color monitor;

-a Commodore 128D (128KB RAM 8Bit)all metal case) system, with its original colour monitor; an Apple Macintosh SE (4MB RAM 16Bit); an Apple Macintosh Classic II (10MB RAM 16Bit); and an Apple IIc (128K RAM 8Bit) without its original monitor.
+a Commodore 128D (128KB RAM 8Bit) all-metal case) a system, with its original color monitor; an Apple Macintosh SE (4MB RAM 16Bit); an Apple Macintosh Classic II (10MB RAM 16Bit); and an Apple IIc (128K RAM 8Bit) without its original monitor.

-I have a few other Systems, which I will add to this list, when I have finished cataloguing them.
+I have a few other Systems, which I will add to this list when I have finished cataloging them.